-Objectives outlined in the recipient's POC will afford opportunities to increase community inclusion, participation in leisure/recreational activities, and encourage participation in volunteer and civic activities.
+Objectives outlined in the recipient's Plan of Care will afford opportunities to increase community inclusion, participation in leisure/recreational activities, and encourage participation in volunteer and civic activities.

-The provider must document the supports that will be provided to the recipient to meet his/her goals based on the recipient's approved POC.
-The provider is required to utilize the standard POC provider documents specified by OCDD to identify how the supports will be delivered.
+The provider must develop an Individualized Service Plan for the provision of CID, which must document the supports that will be provided to the recipient to meet his/her goals based on the recipient's approved Plan of Care.